-The 2017-18 season is Jordann Reese’s third campaign as an assistant coach at Saint Louis University.
-Reese joined Lisa Stone’s staff following two seasons as an assistant coach at Southern Illinois University Edwardsville.
+The 2018-19 season is Jordann Reese’s fourth campaign as an assistant coach at Saint Louis University.
+Reese joined head coach Lisa Stone’s staff following two seasons as an assistant coach at Southern Illinois University Edwardsville.

-In her first two years, Reese helped guide the Billikens to 51 wins – more than any other Atlantic 10 Conference basketball program, women or men – an A-10 regular-season co-championship and consecutive appearances in the Women’s National Invitational Tournament.
+In her first three years, Reese helped guide the Billikens to 68 wins – the second-highest number among Atlantic 10 Conference teams – an A-10 regular-season co-championship and three appearances in the Women’s National Invitational Tournament.

 “I am very excited to welcome Jordann to Saint Louis University as assistant women’s basketball coach,” Stone said at the time of Reese’s hiring.
 “Jordann grew up in St. Louis and has many recruiting ties to local high schools and coaches.
 She was a great college player and has grown into a very fine college coach.